When you buy through our links, we may earn an affiliate commission. Learn more »

-Now: this blender can do so much more, it’s pretty ingenious.
+This blender can do so much more.
 With the addition of the new attachments, the Vitamix 5200 Standard can go a long way.

 The Vitamix 5200 is easy to use, but it’s not perfect.
-With the new series such as Ascent, it’s only normal to compare it to a new standard.
+With the new Ascent series blenders, it’s only normal to compare it to a new standard.

-First off, the controls are simple.
-There are simply two switches and a dial.
+First off, the controls are as simple as they come.
+There are just two switches and a dial.

 Earlier, I mentioned that there’s no pulse switch.
 But the high/variable switch can also be used as a pulse.
-Then again, it doesn’t work exactly like a pulse feature that the newer series have.
+However, it doesn’t work exactly like the newer series’ pulse feature.

-Now, for the not easy part: thicker liquids will be harder to remove considering that the base is shallow.
-For this part you will need a spatula that can reach the bottom of your blender.
+Now, for the not-easy part: thicker liquids will be harder to remove, considering the base is shallow.
+For this part, you will need a spatula that can reach the bottom of your blender.

 Even if the Vitamix 5200 is not dishwasher safe, it is still easy to clean.
 You can use the machine to clean itself.
 Just add warm water and dish soap, run it for about 60 seconds, rinse it, and done!
 You don’t even have to disassemble it!

 It doesn’t have a lot of smart features to offer since it launched back in 2007.
-For the technology part, there are two things you should know: the motor and the cooling fan.
+For the technology part, there are two things you should know:

 This machine is still considered a powerful blender.
 With a peak of 2 horsepower, it’s strong enough to crush nuts or ice to its smooth texture and heat soups!

 However, there is a shortcoming.
 It is a noisy machine.
-In essence, all blenders are noisy, but compared to the new updates given to Ascent Series, it really is loud.
+All blenders are noisy, but compared to the new updates given to Ascent Series, it really is loud.
 It doesn’t have the sound-dampening technology to lessen the sound.

 To prevent it from overheating, the Vitamix 5200 Standard has a built-in cooling fan.
 Furthermore, it has automatic overload protection to prevent the blender from overheat overheating.
 Now, that’s a win.
 Just make sure to use the high switch (to the left of the dial) frequently, as this will also maximize the use of the cooling fan.

 Vitamix 5200 Accessories